 Founded in 1962, Enel has been powering Italy for over half a century, bringing light, technology, innovation and progress to every corner of the country.
-As stressed by Francesco Starace, Enel’s CEO, these are the foundations on which our company has evolved over time, building a body of expertise that makes the Group a world leader in today’s energy sector.
+As stressed by Francesco Starace, Enel’s CEO, these are the foundations on which our company has evolved over time, building a body of expertise that makes the Group a world leader in the energy sector.

 Customers are and will increasingly be at the heart of the system, no longer as passive users but as direct and demanding participants who are well informed about their own consumption, the efficiency of the system and value-added services.

 Important projects are centred on our customers.
-In Italy the installation plan for the latest generation Open Meters (about 40 million by 2030) will allow us to seize the opportunities offered by new digital technologies and provide innovative services for a more conscious use of energy.
+In Italy the installation plan for the latest generation Open Meters (about 45 million by 2030) will allow us to seize the opportunities offered by new digital technologies and provide innovative services for a more conscious use of energy.